• Location: Reguliersgracht.

 Seven Bridges Hotel – Location

-Area: Well-located in the heart of the historic canal ring, just 3 minutes’ walk from the lively Rembrandtplein.
-Within easy walking from the Medieval Centre and Red Light District; a 15-minute walk from the Museum Quarter and a short tram ride from Centraal Station.
-Numerous restaurants, cafes and shops nearby, as well as the bars and clubs off Rembrandplein.
+- Area: Well-located in the heart of the historic canal ring, just 4 minutes’ walk (300m) from the lively Rembrandtplein.
+Within easy walking from the Medieval Center and Red Light District; a 15-minute walk (1 km) from the Museum Quarter, and a short tram ride from Centraal Station.
+Numerous restaurants, cafes, and shops nearby, as well as the bars and clubs off Rembrandtplein.

-How To Get There: Take the train from Schiphol Airport to Centraal Station, then tram #4 to Keizersgracht stop, a 2-minute walk from the hotel.
+- How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #4 to Keizersgracht stop, a 2-minute walk (200m) from the hotel.

 Seven Bridges Hotel – The Basics

 - Ages: Guests tend to be couples on romantic getaways, so there are no specific amenities offered for children.